 Juveniles age 16 or older who are charged with a forcible felony are automatically waived to adult court.
-In addition, juveniles age 15 or above who have a preponderance of charges and have exhausted all services available through the juvenile justice system, may be waived to adult court.
+In addition, juveniles age 12 or above who have a preponderance of charges and have exhausted all services available through the juvenile justice system, may be waived to adult court.
 Juveniles who have been waived to adult court are initially placed at the Scott County Jail.
 Due to the decrease in average population in 2009, the Juvenile Detention Center management team made the decision to accept more adult-waiver juveniles from the jail to assist with over-flow population in the jail's juvenile section.
-In FY17, the Scott County Juvenile Detention Center detained an average of just under one adult wavier juvenile per day.
-A total of 316 bed days were adult wavier juveniles from the Scott County Jail.
-Adult waiver juveniles made up 8% of the center's total population in FY17.
+In FY18, the Scott County Juvenile Detention Center had a total of 241 bed days of adult waiver juveniles from the Scott County Jail.
+Adult waiver juveniles made up 4% of the center's total population in FY18.